 Some kinds of property are also exempt, including:

-Household goods.
-Household goods, appliances, furniture, yard equipment, provisions and fuel up to $6,500.00 in value per person, not to total more than $13,000 per couple.
-Car.
-Equity in your car is exempt up to $3,250; equity in two cars up to $6,500 is exempt for a married couple.
+Household goods, appliances, furniture, yard equipment, provisions (food/groceries) and fuel up to $6,500 in value per person, and $13,000 per couple.

 A judgment is an automatic lien on your home.
 A lien on the property means you must pay off the judgment before you sell the property.
 The creditor cannot make you sell any of your property that is “exempt property.”
-EXAMPLE: If you have more than $125,000 in equity in a home that you live in, the creditor could force a sale.
+However, if you have more equity in a home you live in than the amount you are allowed to exempt, the creditor could force a sale.
 If you are facing the forced sale of your home, contact CLEAR right away.
-(See contact information at the end of this publication.)
+(See contact information below.)

 Yes, in some cases.
 A creditor can ask your employer to garnish your wages.
 A creditor can garnish your wages and your bank account at the same time.

-How to Claim Personal Property Exemptions has more on when and how much income can be garnished.
+*Money that Cannot be Taken From You to Pay off a Debt has more on when and how much income can be garnished.

-*If possible, do not get your paycheck by direct deposit.
-If you deposit your paycheck after your wages have been garnished, a creditor may claim that the funds are no longer exempt as wages and may garnish your bank account.
+If you can avoid it, do not get your paycheck by direct deposit.
+If you deposit your paycheck after your wages have been garnished, a creditor may claim the funds are no longer exempt as wages and may garnish your bank account.
 Never give creditors permission to withdraw money from your bank account.

 You may not be collection-proof forever.
 Creditors may be able to collect from you in the future.
 (Examples: If you inherit money, re-enter the workforce after a disability, or get a higher-paying job.)

-The judgment may become much larger when time passes because interest and fees are added on.
-A creditor can try to collect on a judgment for up to twenty years after the court ordered it.
+The judgment may become much larger as time passes because of additional interest and fees.
+A creditor can try to collect on a judgment for up to 20 years after the court ordered it.
 If your circumstances change (for example, you get a job or the equity in your home increases), contact CLEAR.
 (See below.)
 You may have other options, like bankruptcy.

 Yes.
 Answer the lawyer’s questions.
-Tell him or her about your exemptions.
+Tell the lawyer about your exemptions.
 Tell the lawyer you think you are collection-proof.
-Also tell the lawyer if you think that your finances will not get better for a long time.
+You should also tell the lawyer if you think your finances will not get better for a long time.

-In most cases you do not need to file for bankruptcy if you are collection-proof.
+Probably not.
+In most cases, you do not need to file for bankruptcy if you are collection-proof.
 A creditor cannot take any income or property from you, even if a court has entered a judgment saying you owe money.

-However, if you earn more than $420.00 weekly, you may want to file for bankruptcy if your debts are for credit cards, unpaid rent, or medical expenses.
-(These are usually dischargeable in bankruptcy.)
-It would cost much less to file a bankruptcy petition than to have to live with the amount of wages you could lose to garnishment, due to the judgment interest rate and collection fees.
+However, if you earn more than $479.15 weekly, you may want to file for bankruptcy if your debts are for credit cards, unpaid rent, or medical expenses.
+(Usually the judge can “discharge” (cancel) these types of debt through the bankruptcy.)
+It is much cheaper to file a bankruptcy petition than to potentially lose wages you do have to garnishment.

-Once you file your bankruptcy petition, creditors are “stayed” or stopped from proceeding with a wage garnishment.
+Once you file your bankruptcy petition, creditors are “stayed” (stopped) from going ahead with a wage garnishment.
 If you get a discharge in your bankruptcy, creditors whose claims were discharged are permanently stopped from collecting these debts.

 *Before filing for bankruptcy, talk to a lawyer.
-Whether bankruptcy is a good option for you depends on the facts of the case and the amounts of your debts.
-You can only file for Chapter 7 bankruptcy once every eight years.
+Whether bankruptcy makes sense for you depends on the facts of the case and the amounts of your debts.
+You can only file for Chapter 7 bankruptcy once every 8 years.